CombeanJavaBeans for Combinatorial Optimization |

 There are two variants of the Combean release:

-The Combean jar-file is generated by executing ant build in the project root directory.
+The Combean jar-file is generated by executing ant build

 Combean automatically detects which packages that Combean provides wrappers for are installed (see the Features for a complete list).
-The command ant showfeatures show you which packages Combean has detected and for which the wrappers have been compiled and included in the jar-file.
+The command ant showfeatures

-After ant build has been executed, you find the jar-file in the dist-directory.
+has been executed, you find the jar-file in the dist-directory.
 It is ready for use.
 Make sure to include it in your CLASSPATH.

-If some dependencies cannot be resolved during the build, please have a look at the paths defined in project.properties and adjust them as needed.
+If some dependencies cannot be resolved during the build, please have a look at the paths defined in project.properties

 If you have all packages installed that the automatic test suite depends on (see the list of dependencies), you can verify the content of the jar-file by running the automatic test suite.
-This is done by executing ant testjar.
+This is done by executing ant testjar